AppGalleryConnect/agc-demos/Quickapp/agc-cloudfunction-quickapp/README.md

 ## Getting Started
 Before running the cloud functions quickstart, you need to:
 1. If you do not have a HUAWEI Developer account, you need to [register an account](https://developer.huawei.com/consumer/en/doc/start/registration-and-verification-0000001053628148) and pass identity verification.
-2. Use your account to sign in to [AppGallery Connect](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-get-started), create a project and add an app, set app platform to Quick App.
+2. Use your account to sign in to [AppGallery Connect](https://developer.huawei.com/consumer/cn/service/josp/agc/index.html#/), create a project and add an app, set app platform to Quick App, set app category to App.
 3. Select your project and app in My projects, and go to Build > Cloud Functions to enable the Cloud Functions.
 4. Go to General information, download the agconnect-services.json file from AppGallery Connect, replace [agconnect-services.json](./agconnect-services.json) in this demo with agconnect-services.json file.
 5. Select your project and app in My projects, and go to Build > Cloud Functions, [create a function and an HTTP trigger.](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-cloudfunction-appcall-web)